janhq/server/docs/roadmap.md

 **Hero Product:** AI-powered todo & notes app where agents autonomously work on your tasks using local Jan models for privacy, speed, and cost efficiency.

-**Model Strategy:** Jan models first - optimized for agentic workflows with fine-tuning for planning, reflection, and multi-agent collaboration.
+**Model Strategy:** Jan models first - optimized for agentic workflows with fine-tuning for planning and reflection.
 Remote providers as optional fallback.

 ---